Good Grief

 by: Thom

-When i read the original post and then re-read sections to my wife she was cracking up (as i had done).
-We are in our early 50's and live full time in a beautiful and cozy 38ft rv.
+When I read the original post and then re-read sections to my wife she was cracking up (as I had done).
+We are in our early 50's and live full time in a beautiful and cozy 38ft RV.

 What was funny to us both is that on nearly every bullet or section heading we were nearly the opposite. . .